-Stroika's band consists of some of New York's most virtuosic players and she has collaborated with Grammy Award winning artists and toured internationally.
-Stroika has had the honor to perform as a soloist for Secretary General Ban Ki-Moon and the ambassadors of the U.N.
+Stroika has collaborated with Grammy Award winning artists and toured internationally.
+She has performed as a soloist for Secretary General Ban Ki-Moon and the ambassadors of the U.N.
 General Assembly.
-She has also made appearances at Lincoln Center, The Metropolitan Museum of Art, headlining Symphony Space, City Winery, Galapagos Art Space, CMJ, The Knitting Factory, Highline Ballroom, Zipper Factory, The Bitter End, Bowery Electric, Drom, Mehanata, National Arts Club, The Living Room, Manhattan Cocktail Gala, Shanghai Mermaid, The Danger, Lee Chappell's Cafe Panache, New York Fashion Week, Joe's Pub and a residency with underground theatrical sensation Sleep No More.
+Stroika has made appearances at Lincoln Center, New York Fashion Week, Joe's Pub, The Metropolitan Museum of Art, Symphony Space, City Winery, Galapagos Art Space, CMJ, The Knitting Factory, Highline Ballroom, Zipper Factory, The Bitter End, Bowery Electric, Drom, Mehanata, National Arts Club, The Living Room, Manhattan Cocktail Gala, Shanghai Mermaid, The Danger and Lee Chappell's Cafe Panache.
+Stroika has also held a residency with underground theatrical sensation Sleep No More.